EricssonResearch/openwebrtc/README.md

 cd openwebrtc
 ```
 #### Environment configuration
 Before we can start building OpenWebRTC we need to build some tools.
-This is done in the bootstrap directory
+This is done in the bootstrap directory:
 ```
 cd scripts/bootstrap
 ./bootstrap.sh -r osx
 cd -
 ```
-If you are using a Linux computer instead of a Mac exchange the "osx" argument above to "linux"
+If you are using a Linux computer instead of a Mac exchange the "osx" argument above to "linux".

-#### Build the external opensource
+#### Build the external open source
-The external opensource that is used by OpenWebRTC framework is build separately using the following commands
+The external open source that is used by OpenWebRTC framework is build separately using the following commands:
 ```
 cd scripts/dependencies
 ./build-all.sh -r osx ios android ios-simulator